Holland Park

 Holland Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 29 projects likely to impact the area.
-Key projects include Nursery Road Mixed-Use Development, Holland Park Heritage Precinct, Warrigal Road Mixed-Use Development, and Kessels Road Apartment Complex.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 29 potential impact projects in total.
+Notable ones include Nursery Road Mixed-Use Development, Holland Park Heritage Precinct, Warrigal Road Mixed-Use Development, and Kessels Road Apartment Complex.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.